 German Reproducibility Network (GRN)

-Launch of German Reproducibility Network: Foster trustworthiness and transparency in scientific research
+The German Reproducibility Network promotes trustworthiness and transparency in scientific research.

 Today, it seems more important than ever that research results are trustworthy and based on robust research.
 This includes transparency and openness to enable the reproducibility of research results as a key quality indicator in research, which is also in line with established principles of good scientific practice.
 With this background, the German Reproducibility Network (GRN) was founded in February 2021.